 Methodology

-During the development process of this Case-Study Handbook, over 140 stakeholders from UN departments, agencies and partners, peacekeeping personnel and peacekeeping training centres were consulted as part of a scoping study and Training Needs Analysis.
+During the development process of this Handbook, over 140 stakeholders from United Nations departments, agencies and partners, peacekeeping personnel and peacekeeping training centres were consulted as part of a scoping study and training needs assessment.
 Following these consultations, specific gaps and needs related to gender and military operations were identified.
-This information fed into the development of specific learning objectives that later enabled the identification of suitable case studies.
+This information informed the development of specific learning objectives that later enabled the identification of suitable case studies.

-The case studies were reviewed at three different stages by a group of internal and external experts prior to the development of the detailed case studies.
+The case studies were reviewed at three different stages by a group of internal and external experts during the development of the detailed case studies.
 First, the case study outlines were circulated for review.
 The detailed case studies that were developed based on the input received were subsequently shared for further comments.
 The updated drafts were shared for final review and sign-off.

 Case studies

-The Case-Study Handbook includes seven case studies that have been developed to cover the gaps and needs identified during the needs assessment and mapping phases.
+The Case Study Handbook includes seven case studies that have been developed to cover the gaps and needs identified during the needs assessment and mapping phases.
 They are divided into two categories:

 Commanding and planning operations